larsbs/graysql/README.md

 A [Type](lib/graysql/type.js) is a representation of a [GraphQLObjectType](http://graphql.org/docs/api-reference-type-system/#graphqlobjecttype).
 Types are the main object in GraysQL and every other object relates to them in some way.
 They define the layout of your schema.
-To create a new Type simple create a JavaScript function that takes an argument that is a reference to the current GraysQL instance and that function should return an object with the keys needed to create an object.
+To create a new Type simply create a JavaScript function that takes an argument that is a reference to the current GraysQL instance and that function should return an object with the keys needed to create an object.